Posted January 2020

 The grandson of William F. Ludwig, William F. “Bill” Ludwig III, pounded his way back into the drum making business.
-Obviously, the vagaries of business and copyright law keeps him from using “Ludwig” on his beautiful sets.
+Obviously, the vagaries of business and copyright law keep him from using “Ludwig” on his beautiful sets.
 The name of HIS company is WFLIII Drums.

 It’s rare that Boomerocity interviews anyone who isn’t a musical artist or author.
 However, the story of WFLIII Drums and its owner intrigued me and the opportunity to chat with him presented itself, so I pounced on it.

 Calling me from his Chicago office, Bill and I hit it off immediately.
 Kind, engaging, and personable, we got to know each other quickly and drilled into the story of his latest venture.
 To that point, I asked him to share the back story of why his family sold the original Ludwig company what happened afterward, and why he is back into the business again.

 “Well, there's a lot of why's in there, but I'll try to hit them all.

 “As you know, my grandfather started the company in 1909 and in the mid-30s, like all businesses, he was being affected by the Great Depression.
 At that time, a large portion of his business was sound effects for the silent movie era.
 You had to make train sounds and there'd be three percussionists watching a movie from behind the screen and added all the sound effects to add realism to that.